SeLite/SeLite.github.io/ExtensionSequencer.md

   * initiation of the dependant relies on the dependee

 # Loading via Extension Sequencer #
-Your add-on needs to have [chrome URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://my-plugin/content/SeLiteExtensionSequencerManifest.js_ (in UTF-8) containing something like:
+Your add-on needs to have [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://my-plugin/content/SeLiteExtensionSequencerManifest.js_ (in UTF-8) containing something like:
 ```javascript

 "use strict";